 Now that you’ve told them you’re throwing them into the waters of adulthood, it’s time to teach them how to swim.

 First, explain why they should avoid living paycheck to paycheck.
 If they spend everything they earn, they’ll never build wealth because they’ll never save and invest.
 Get them in the habit of observing a high savings rate and investing money from an early age to maximize the compounding of their investments.

-Fortunately for them, they’ve come of age in an era when technology can do much of the heavy lifting for them.
+Fortunately for them, millennials and Generation Z have come of age in an era when technology can do much of the heavy lifting for them.
 Between automatic savings apps like Acorns and robo-advisors like Betterment, they can structure their savings and investments to run largely on autopilot.

 Next, walk through why many budgets fail so that they can build a sustainable budget the right way from the very beginning and create good financial habits.
 Don’t be afraid to explore creative routes as well.
 If your kid struggles with traditional budgeting, try these budgeting alternatives instead.